jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 Note: if cookies exists on multiple selected browsers then the last browser later in the list will have priority
 ***

 * sites

 Selection of which sites to extract cookies from only sites supported by script will be extracted from given list

-Value can be a single word string or a list of single word strings
+Value can be a single word string or a list of single word strings all supported sites will be extracted if empty

 </details>